astropy/astropy/docs/timeseries/analysis.rst

     2016-03-22T12:50:43.000     3.0

-Note that :func:`~astropy.table.vstack` does not automatically sort, nor get rid of duplicates - this is something you would need to do explicitly afterwards.
+Note that :func:`~astropy.table.vstack` does not automatically sort, nor get rid of duplicates — this is something you would need to do explicitly afterwards.

+..
+EXAMPLE END

+..
+EXAMPLE START: Stacking Time Series Horizontally Using table.vstack

-Time series can also be combined 'horizontally' or column-wise with other tables using the :func:`~astropy.table.hstack` function, though these should not be time series (as having multiple time columns would be confusing)::
+Time series can also be combined "horizontally" or column-wise with other tables using the :func:`~astropy.table.hstack` function, though these should not be time series (as having multiple time columns would be confusing)::